 Samuel Tongue is Project Co-ordinator at the Scottish Poetry Library.
-His first pamphlet is Hauling-Out (Eyewear, 2016) and his second, stitch, is forthcoming with Tapsalteerie.
+He has published two pamphlets: Stitch (Tapsalteerie, 2018) and Hauling-Out (Eyewear, 2016) and his debut collection Sacrifice Zones, is forthcoming with Red Squirrel (2020).
 He has published poems in numerous anthologies and magazines.
 He is currently co-editor of New Writing Scotland and poetry editor at the Glasgow Review of Books.

 Lesley Morrison is a retired GP, now writing and contributing to radio, with a longstanding belief that the humanities can and should be used to cast light on medical education and practice.
 She works with medical students at the University of Edinburgh and uses this book as a tool for teaching.

 - Number of Pages :

 - Scottish Poetry Library

 - Year :

 - Price :

 It looks like you are not logged in as a Friends member of Scottish Poetry Library.
 Did you know that, as well as supporting our work, Friends receive discount in our online Shop?
 Become a Friend now or login to access your Friend's discount.